 That said, it’s not perfect.
 I’ve been disappointed with its low-light performance.
 And it’s not what I’d choose if there’s no water involved and no chance of water being involved—there are better non-waterproof options.
-And if I know I’m going specifically on a diving or snorkeling shoot I’ll take a higher-end, larger camera in a housing that has better low-light performance and can work with external strobes (the TG-5 can work with external strobes so long as you’re using a housing with that connection (see the Ikelite option above)).
+And if I know I’m going specifically on a diving or snorkeling shoot, I’ll take a higher-end, larger camera in a housing that has better low-light performance and can work with external strobes (the TG-5 can work with external strobes so long as you’re using a housing with that connection (see the Ikelite option above)).

-But for sheer versatility, and when there’s a risk of water becoming an issue, such as when swimming or kayaking or snorkeling, the TG-5 is a very good option and is, as far as I’m concerned, currently the best all-round waterproof camera available.
+But for sheer versatility, and when there’s a risk of water becoming an issue, such as when swimming or kayaking or snorkeling, the TG-5 is a very good option.
+And it is, as far as I’m concerned, currently the best all-around waterproof camera available.
 For that reason, it has become my personal go-to for a pocketable camera for any casual shooting where water is involved (the Ricoh GRII is my personal favorite alternative when water isn’t involved).

 It’s available in black or red, and you can also find bundles with various accessories that make for good value.